carpentries/instructor-training/episodes/05-memory.md

 * [Library Carpentry Foundations](../fig/lc-foundations.png)

-Most of these are much larger than our recommended limit, but that's not necessarily a bad thing.
+Most of these are much larger than our recommended limit, but that is not necessarily a bad thing.
 An instructor can draw a concept map for an entire topic, and use that to decide where to introduce a formative assessment to avoid overloading short-term memory.